A GIT interpretration of the Harder-Narasimhan filtration: A theorem by Kempf

 Let $m$ be a suitable large integer, so that $E$ is $m$-regular for all semistable $E$ (c.f. \cite[Corollary 3.3.1 and Proposition 3.6]{Ma}).
 Let $V$ be a vector space of dimension $p:=P(m)$.
 Given an isomorphism $V\cong H^0(E(m))$ we obtain a quotient

 hence a homomorphism

 and points

 where $Q$ is well defined up to a scalar because the isomorphism $\det(E)\cong \Delta$ is well defined up to a scalar, and hence $\overline{Q}$ is a well defined point.
-Two different isomorphisms between $V$ and $H^0(E(m))$ differ by the action of an element of $\GL(V)$, but, since an homothecy does not change the point $\overline{Q}$, to get rid of the choice of isomorphism it is enough to take the quotient by the action of $\SL(V)$.
+The point $\overline{Q}$ depends on $E$ and on the chosen isomorphism $V\cong H^0(E(m))$.
+To get rid of the choice of isomorphism, we have to take the quotient by the canonical action of $\GL(V)$.
+Since an homothecy acts trivially, we might as well take the quotient by $\SL(V)$.

 A weighted filtration $(V_\bullet,n_\bullet)$ of $V$ is a filtration